Softy107/The-Cherry-Upright-Piano/README.md

 Contains a total of :
 - 30 samples (A, C, D#, F#)
 - 2 versions to choose from
-- infinite mod env release for keys 96+
+- infinite vol env release for keys 96+

 Features to add
 - Velocity layers